jaredboice/daniel-san/README.md

 ## Exclusions

 Exclusions will skip an event trigger entirely.
 If an exclusion is triggered, not even special adjustments will fire as exclusions precede them.
-_(When making use of the modulus/cycle operators on STANDARD_EVENT, exclusion hits will still cycle the modulus)_
+_(When making use of the modulus/cycle operators, exclusion hits will still modulate the cycle)_

 ```javascript